MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 ### 1.10.
 Google offers a customer-friendly pricing

 - Sub-hour billing - for the compute, data processing, and other services
-- Discounts for sustainable use - automatically applied to virtual machine use over 25% a month
+- **Discounts for sustainable use** - automatically applied to virtual machine use over 25% a month
-- Discounts for committed use - pay less for steady, long-term workloads
+- **Discounts for committed use** - pay less for steady, long-term workloads
-- Discounts for pre-emptive use - pay less for interruptible workloads
+- **Discounts for pre-emptive use** - pay less for interruptible workloads
 - Custom VM instance types - pay only for the resources you need for your application

 ### 1.11.
 Open APIs

 - GCP is compatible with open-source services
-- GCP uses Open-source for a rich ecosystem
+- GCP uses open-source for a rich ecosystem
 - Multi-vendor-friendly technologies

 ### 1.12.
 Why choose Google Cloud Platform